Profile image for Dan Golding

 Biography

-I am Associate Professor and Deputy Chair of the Department of Media and Communications at Swinburne University of Technology, as well as an award-winning composer, broadcaster, and writer.
+I am Associate Professor and Acting Chair of the Department of Media and Communications at Swinburne University of Technology, as well as an award-winning composer, broadcaster, and writer.

-I have also won awards for both my journalism and my composing, and I created the soundtrack for the BAFTA, DICE, and GDCA winning Untitled Goose Game (2019).
-The soundtrack album, the first ever from a videogame to be nominated for an ARIA award, is out on Decca Records and on vinyl through iam8bit.
-I created Swinburne's next_gen now audio brand which you'll hear in all video advertising, and in 2022, I composed the theme music for the ABC's flagship podcast, ABC News Daily.
+• I have a record of world-class creative practice.
+As a composer, I created the soundtrack for the BAFTA, DICE, and GDCA-winning Untitled Goose Game (2019).
+The soundtrack album, the first ever from a videogame to be nominated for an ARIA award, was published by Decca Records and on vinyl through iam8bit.
 In 2022, my music for Untitled Goose Game was performed live by Orchestra Victoria in collaboration with the Australian Centre for the Moving Image in one of the world’s only live-to-game videogame soundtrack performances.
+This performance was later highlighted by the Australian Federal Government's National Cultural Policy document.
 Other composing includes the soundtracks for Push Me Pull You (2016) and the Frog Detective series, for which my score for The Haunted Island (2018) won the APRA-AMCOS Australian Game Developer award for Best Music.
+I also created Swinburne's next_gen now audio brand which you'll hear in all video advertising, and in 2022, I composed the theme music for the ABC's flagship podcast, ABC News Daily.

 You can find further information and links to my broadcasting, video essays, podcasts, soundtracks, and books, and profiles of me in the media (including by Limelight Magazine and The Saturday Paper) at dangolding.com